"

 Conclusion

-In the H5P below, review what you have learned about the application of SDT to instructional design.
+Use the H5P below to review what you have learned about how SDT can be used in instructional design.

 References